top of page

 Q: Can I reschedule my appointment last minute in order to avoid the cancellation fee?

-Because HH is a small, woman owned and operated, by-appointment-only business, last minute rescheduling requests are treated as last minute cancellations if HH is unable to successfully rebook the time slot to its entirety.
-Please familiarize yourself with the cancellation and rescheduling policies, as they are strictly enforced.
+Because HH is a by-appointment-only small business, last minute rescheduling requests are subject to a rescheduling fee equal to the full cost of the session scheduled if your appointment time is not rebooked to its entirety by another client.
+Please familiarize yourself with the 48 hour cancellation and rescheduling policy, as it is strictly enforced.

 Q: Will the 48 hour cancellation/rescheduling fee be waived if I am sick?